|

 Social Value Portal

-SaaS
+Enterprise SaaS

-PROBLEMA rudimentary UX audit revealed severe usability issues in the existing calculator.
+Challenge & contextA rudimentary UX audit revealed severe usability issues in the existing calculator.
 To quantify the problem, we spoke to users and the customer support team.

 The data showed that the calculator was the most frustrating part of the product.
 Looking at the feedback through different lenses, we boiled it down to five problem areas to inform the future design vision.

-The project team was cross-functional and quite siloed, with domain-experts looking after a specific aspects of the product.
-To achieve the wide consensus necessary for such an ambitious redesign, we stripped the UX concepts down to basic common sense principles.
+Collaborative design process: Communicating the importance of UX to a diverse teamThe project team was cross-functional and quite siloed, with domain experts looking after specific aspects of the product.
+To achieve the wide consensus necessary for such an ambitious redesign, we stripped the UX concepts down to basic common-sense principles.

-This approach helped stakeholders look beyond existing preconceptions and limitations, and agree on a high-level design plan.
+This approach helped stakeholders look beyond existing preconceptions and limitations and agree on a high-level design plan.
 For example, Users found the calculator overwhelming, so we emphasised the importance of hierarchy and contextual information in interfaces.
 This approach helped us gain approval for the 'empty state' solution.

-The most notable innovation in the new design is automated calculations, which we identified early on as having a potential for significant impact.
-We supported this feature from its conception to its delivery.
+Solution: built-in calculationsThe most notable innovation in the new design is automated calculations, which I identified early on as having the potential for significant impact.
+I developed this feature from conception to delivery.

-Interface concept sketch by the evaluation team
+TOM formula sketch by the evaluation team

-All TOMs as design components
+The TOMs as Figma components

-Auto-calculation in action in the beta environment
+Auto-calculations in action in a beta environment

-From concept to producte regularly tested the new designs, ensuring a mix of power users and beginners from various sectors and use cases.
+User engagement and co-designWe regularly tested the new designs, ensuring a mix of power users and beginners from various sectors and use cases.
 While power users have strong opinions, we did not let their views dominate and create bias.

 The initial launch was a beta, and we worked in sprints with regular review sessions to guarantee proper implementation of the user experience.
 The main challenges were around component design, but our close collaboration with the tech team allowed us to balance technical effort without compromising usability.